SKsaqlain/SFS/README.md

  $chmod 777 test.sh
  $./test.sh
  ```
- To run the commands with out the start.sh file <br/>Run teh below commands
+ To run the commands with out the start.sh fileRun the below commands<br/>
  Create a Mount point
  ```
  $mkdir fs1